 The U.S. Supreme Court has yet to address the constitutionality of forced ultrasound laws.
 Lower courts, however, have reached conflicting conclusions.
-In 2011, after a district court blocked Texas’ sonogram law, the Fifth Circuit Court of Appeals reversed that decision and ruled that the law is constitutional.
-Texas’ law is currently in effect.
+In 2011, after a district court blocked Texas’s sonogram law, the Fifth Circuit Court of Appeals reversed that decision and ruled that the law is constitutional.
+Texas’s law is currently in effect.

-In 2012, the Oklahoma Supreme Court, on state constitutional grounds, permanently blocked Oklahoma’s forced ultrasound law.
+In 2012, Oklahoma’s forced ultrasound law was permanently blocked by the Oklahoma Supreme Court on state constitutional grounds.
 The U.S. Supreme Court declined to review the decision.